Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/intro_slides.md

 ## Assertions

-- Principle of *defensive programming*
+- Principle of *defensive programming*.
 - Python does nothing when an assertion is true; returns error when false.
 - Types of assertion statements:
     - Precondition